 LVCT Health is a national Kenyan organisation in existence since 1998.
 LVCT Health has built a unique capacity in implementation of a Research-Policy-Practice model that facilitates generation and utilization of evidence from research and practice to inform national policies, programmes and strengthen health systems for an effective HIV response in Kenya and beyond.
-As one of the largest non-government provider of HIV testing and counselling in Kenya, LVCT Health supports government and partners to scale up access, quality and coverage of HIV, sexual and reproductive and related health services and programmes; undertakes advocacy and provides technical support for development of national and international standards and guidelines; develops provider and organisational capacities.
+As one of the largest non-government providers of HIV testing and counselling in Kenya, LVCT Health supports government and partners to scale up access, quality and coverage of HIV, sexual and reproductive and related health services and programmes; undertakes advocacy and provides technical support for development of national and international standards and guidelines; develops provider and organisational capacities.
 Our unique capabilities include innovative strategies for reaching populations at increased vulnerability and risk of HIV infection including discordant couples, young women, survivors of sexual and gender based violence, sex workers and men who have sex with men; and building capacities of local organisations through training and re-granting support.

 Our more than 300 staff possess a diverse range of expertise and experience in our focus areas.
 In addition we collaborate with key institutions and highly skilled consultants locally and internationally.
 Our presence is primarily in Kenya with technical support and capacity building in other sub–Saharan African countries.
 We enjoy recognition by stakeholders for our value addition, ability to consistently deliver results and improve quality.

 LVCT Health generates and utilises evidence from research and piloting of programmes and services to inform national policies and programmes.
 We seek to better understand the needs, challenges and strengths of the communities that we serve by undertaking research to answer the questions who is vulnerable or at risk of HIV?
-What works?
-For whom?
-Under what circumstances?
-In what contexts?
-At what cost?
-Why?

 Our research competencies are in: